 I’m loving this lavender and aloe face cream recipe!
 It’s great for sensitive skin, speeds healing, soothes, calms, and also restores your natural glow.

-A Quality Face Moisturizer For Men
+Top Quality Homemade Face Moisturizer For Men

 If a guy is going to use only one DIY skincare product, what should they use?
 This amazing homemade face moisturizer for men is what I came up with, and it really is amazing!